By: Marilyn L. Davis

 When you reflect on your post, what would your opinion be if you weren’t the writer?

 Unfortunately, all of us fall victim to the “Wow, didn’t I write a great post” syndrome.
-No, you won’t find it listed in a medical dictionary, but it’s a real condition that happens when we get too enamored with our own words.
+No, you won’t find it listed in a medical dictionary, but it’s a real condition typically occurring when we get too enamored with our own words.

 When I reflect, I also use the “find” function and look for unnecessary adverbs, searching for “ly” because many adverbs end in “ly.”
 Then I search again for my favorite words (however is one), and I try to pay close attention to glib remarks I make.